Reactive-Extensions/RxJS/readme.md

 var throttled = keyups
     .throttle(500 /* ms */);

-/* Now get only distinct values, so we eliminate the arrows */ var distinct = keyups
+/* Now get only distinct values, so we eliminate the arrows and other control characters */ var distinct = keyups
     .distinctUntilChanged();
 ```